 RIVER CITY DULCIMERS: RCD meets the fourth Saturday of every month from 12:30 to 4:00 at The Strum Shop in Roseville.
 All are welcome, even if you've never played an instrument before!
 (Contact me beforehand for a loaner instrument.)
-A public parking garage with over 300 free spaces has opened up just behind the Strum Shop and can be accessed from either Vernon Street or Oak Street.
 Our gatherings are divided into three parts: a free beginner workshop, group play of our common songs found on the RCD Song List page, and a song circle where we take turns playing a song solo, calling out a tune for group play, or simply listening to others.
 And, of course, we'll end with friendly chatter and finger food.
 UPDATE: Our in-person gatherings at the Strum Shop are temporarily replaced with the River City Dulcimers Virtual Picking Porch when I will host online gatherings in Zoom.
 The next one is Saturday, November 14 from 11:00 to 12:30 PDT.
 You are invited, so please Contact Dusty to find out more.

-BERKELEY DULCIMER GATHERING: The Seventh Annual Berkeley Dulcimer Gathering will be held May 17 through May 19, 2019 at the Berkeley Fellowship of Unitarian Universalists.
-The guest artist this year will be Erin Mae Lewis who will join resident instructors Steve Eulberg, Neal Hellman, Deborah Hamouris, and Dusty Thorburn.
-Friday evening, May 17 will entail a faculty concert at The Back Room at 7:30.
-Workshops will be held on Saturday, May 18, from 9:00 to 4:00 followed by an Afterglow Jam at a nearby venue.
-On Sunday, May 19, Erin Mae will offer a special workshop from 12:30 to 3:30.
+BERKELEY DULCIMER GATHERING: The Ninth Annual Berkeley Dulcimer Gathering will be held May 15- 16, 2021 at the Berkeley Fellowship of Unitarian Universalists.
+The guest artist this year will be 2018 National Dulcimer Champion Wendy Songe, who will join resident instructors Steve Eulberg, Deborah Hamouris, and Dusty Thorburn.
+More details forthcoming.

-REDWOOD DULCIMER DAY: The 19th Annual Redwood Dulcimer Day will be held on Saturday, August 17, 2019 at The Episcopal Church of St. John the Baptist in Aptos, CA. This year's guest instructor will be Tull Glazener , who will be joined by resident instructors Neal Hellman, Peter Tommerup, Steve Eulberg, Janet Herman, and Laura Devine, and more.
+REDWOOD DULCIMER DAY: The 20th Annual Redwood Dulcimer Day will be held on Saturday, August 15 and will be entirely online this year for obvious reasons.
+This year's guest instructor will be the incomparable Stephen Seifert, who will be joined by resident instructors Neal Hellman, Peter Tommerup, Steve Eulberg, Janet Herman, and Laura Devine, and more.
 Stephen will also livestream a concert the evening of Friday, August 14.
 Register for more details.

 Play Music on the Porch Day is always the last Saturday in August and challenges us to strengthen communities through shared music.
 All you have to do participate is play music.
 Play by yourself or gather the neighbors, but play in public.
 And if you wish, record yourself playing and post the recording on social media with the hashtag #playmusicontheporchday.
 Our regular RCD monthly gathering will usually fall on this day, so we should make an effort to play outside and share the joy of music with our neighbors.